cyberman54/ESP32-Paxcounter/docs/legalnote.md

 !!! info

-    Note: If you use this software you do this at your own risk.
+    If you use this software you do this at your own risk.
 That means that you alone - not the authors of this software - are responsible for the legal compliance of an application using this or build from this software and/or usage of a device created using this software.
 You should take special care and get prior legal advice if you plan metering passengers in public areas and/or publish data drawn from doing so.

 # Privacy disclosure